LICH rating: (4 / 5) (This rating is only a snapshot. The details are in the words.)

 (4 / 5): Very good

-Memories is rated U/A (Parental Guidance for children below the age of 12 years) There’s intense sequences, some gore, and lots of drinking.
+Ani…Dr. Kashinath Ghanekar is rated U/A (Parental Guidance for children below the age of 12 years) There’s some hints of sensuality and alcohol, lots of it.